nevil-brownlee/rfc_draw/README.md

 ## RFC-Draw
 ### A simple drawing package to make SVG and ASCII-art diagrams for RFCs

-RFC-draw is a python tkinter-based drawing system, with three components:
+RFC-Draw is a python tkinter-based drawing system, with three components:

 * _rfc-draw.py_ - interactive drawing program to create on-screen diagrams,
    &emsp; and save them to rfc-draw-data (.rdd) files